Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Introduction

-Facing up to all aforementioned challenges, we present our \textbf{Habibi} ({ \AR{حبيبي}}, “my dear friend” here): \begin{itemize}[leftmargin=*, itemsep=-1.5pt, topsep=5pt, partopsep=5pt] \item An open-source unified-dialectal Arabic text-to-speech model covering to date more than 20 languoids (ISO 639-3 codes) and 12 assignable regional identifiers.
-While being equally competitive on MSA, Habibi beats the current leading commercial model on all 6 major dialect test sets. \item The first systematic and standardized benchmark for multi-dialect Arabic zero-shot speech synthesis, featuring at least 1,000 and up to 3,000 utterances each subset of 7, paired with manually transcribed and rigorously filtered text. \item Rooted in linguistically-informed curriculum learning from high to low-resource and from general to dialect-aware training, our model enables effective in-context learning to capture subtle dialectal features at inference, without diacritized text, advancing beyond a proof of concept. \item An extensively ablated and scalable solution for multi- and unified-dialectal Arabic TTS, with which we deliver insights on the pros and cons of training a single, unified model versus separate, specialized models for each dialect.
-We further showcase the importance of incorporating dialect-specific ASR models for more comprehensive and reliable evaluation. \end{itemize}
+To address all aforementioned challenges, we present our \textbf{Habibi} ({ \AR{حبيبي}}, “my dear friend” here): \begin{itemize}[leftmargin=*, topsep=0pt] \item The first open-source unified-dialectal TTS, covering more than 20 languoids (ISO 639-3 codes) and 12 assignable regional identifiers to date, competitive with the leading commercial model. \item The first standardized benchmark for multi-dialect Arabic zero-shot speech synthesis, featuring 1,000 to 3,000 utterances in each of 7 subsets, paired with manually verified and filtered transcripts. \item A linguistically-informed curriculum learning strategy, progressing from high- to low-resource data and from general to dialect-aware training, enables the model to capture subtle dialectal features via in-context learning at inference without requiring diacritized text, advancing beyond a proof of concept. \item An extensively ablated and scalable solution for multi- and unified-dialectal Arabic TTS, through which we deliver insights into the pros and cons of training a single unified model versus separate specialized models per dialect.
+We further demonstrate the importance of incorporating dialect-specific ASR models for more comprehensive and reliable evaluation. \end{itemize}